Rabadash8820/UnityAssemblies/README.md

 ## FAQ

-1. **Why would I use this NuGet package?** The primary, intended use case for this NuGet is for Unity developers writing [managed plugins](https://docs.unity3d.com/Manual/UsingDLL.html) (pre-compiled DLLs that will be impored into Unity) that also depend on Unity APIs.
+1. **Why would I use this NuGet package?** The primary, intended use case for this NuGet is for Unity developers writing [managed plugins](https://docs.unity3d.com/Manual/UsingDLL.html) (pre-compiled DLLs that will be imported into Unity) that also depend on Unity APIs.
 It allows developers to reference the Unity assemblies via `Reference` items in their project file, just like they might reference any other NuGet package or local assembly, but without having to remember Unity's assembly paths or keep them up-to-date and cross-platform.
 With the option to [use Unity as a library](https://blogs.unity3d.com/2019/06/17/add-features-powered-by-unity-to-native-mobile-apps/) in 2019.3+, developers might also use this package in native mobile apps created with [Xamarin](https://dotnet.microsoft.com/apps/xamarin), or in really any library or executable that needs access to the Unity APIs.
 1. **How does this work?** This NuGet package [imports an MSBuild .props file](https://docs.microsoft.com/en-us/nuget/create-packages/creating-a-package#including-msbuild-props-and-targets-in-a-package) into your project, which adds the various properties and `Reference` items at build time.
 1. **Are the `Reference` paths really cross-platform?** Yes, but only paths that begin with the default `$(OSInstallRoot)` or `$(UnityInstallRoot)` properties.
 This works through a magical little combination of [MSBuild Conditions](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild-conditions) and the [`IsOsPlatform()` Property Function](https://docs.microsoft.com/en-us/visualstudio/msbuild/property-functions#msbuild-property-functions).
 Open the [Unity3D.props](./nupkg/build/Unity3D.props) file to see how we do it. :wink:
 1. **Is this package officially maintained by Unity Technologies?** No, it is maintained by a few wild and crazy guys at Derploid Entertainment.
 However, we will be submitting this package to Unity Technologies as it gains traction, **_so that maybe we can finally have an officially supported NuGet package from Unity!_**